Full Professor in Safety Science

 Terms and conditions

-We offer a full-time temporary appointment for initially a period of five years, convertible into a permanent position in case of satisfactory performance.
+We offer a full-time temporary appointment for initially a period of one/one and a half years, convertible into a permanent position in case of satisfactory performance.
+This means showing academic skills in this time period like leadership and teamwork and scientific potential.
 The gross monthly salary will be between € 5.749,- and € 8.371,- commensurate with qualifications and experience.
 These amounts are based on a fulltime appointment and are in conformity with current salary scales (HL-2) under the collective employment agreement (CAO) for Dutch Universities.

 Leiden University requires teaching staff to obtain the University Teaching Qualification (UTQ).
 If the successful applicant does not already possess this qualification or its equivalent, they must be willing to obtain this Qualification within two years.